 Of course there’s no one right way to set up your classroom library.
 You just have to do what works for you and your students!
 You might even find that what works some years won’t work for others.
 Feel out your class and see what works.
 You’ll find what makes sense for your classroom and your kiddos!
 My students LOVE when they get to choose new books to enjoy.
 It is their favorite time of the week.

-If you subscribe to my email list, this post comes with a Leveled Library FREEBIE that you and your students will love!
-You will also get the most up to date tips, tricks, and classroom projects… and of course more fun FREEBIES!
+I hope you enjoyed learning about ways to organize your classroom library!
+Don’t forget to subscribe to my email list!
+Not only will you get the most up to date tips, tricks, and classroom projects… and of course more fun FREEBIES including the DRA Book Level Chart FREEBIE!
+But you will also have exclusive access to tons of digital how to videos!
 If you would like to learn about this and other things happening in my classroom follow me @sweetnsauerfirsties on Instagram.